mlochbaum/BQN/running.md

 [CBQN](https://github.com/dzaima/CBQN) is the primary offline implementation.
 Scripts in this repository start with `#! /usr/bin/env bqn` in order to look up the user's `bqn` executable, which is expected to be CBQN.

 Third-party packages to build some BQN implementations are available for both Nix and Arch Linux.
 For general use I recommend `cbqn` from nixpkgs (Nix) and `cbqn-git` from the AUR (Arch).
+There are also third party [Windows builds](https://github.com/actalley/WinBQN) hosted on Github.

 For tools related to running BQN, see the [editor plugins](editors/README.md) and [fonts page](https://mlochbaum.github.io/BQN/fonts.html).